 Benefits of Open APIs

-APIs helps bank to find new and innovative ways to improve the banking experience of users.
+APIs helps the bank to find new and innovative ways to improve the banking experience of users.
 These APIs open new ways by offering various new and innovative solutions.
 According to WRBR, there are basically 3 types of APIs.

 In Open APIs, the business data is made accessible to third parties.
-Due to the structure of open API, many banks are concerned with security measures.
+Due to the structure of the open API, many banks are concerned with security measures.